After redundancy from retail, electrical trainee Steven is now working full-time as an electrician.

 As of September 14th, Steven became an electrical trainee with Options Skills.

-During the first stage of training, Steven undertook a combination of theory and practical work.
+During the first stage of training, Steven undertook theory and practical work.
 During stage one, our trainees learn everything from the essential health & safety of the electrical trade to installing wiring circuits.

-By the end of the time in the centre, students have earned their DEI, 18th Edition Wiring Regulations and ECS Trainee card.
-It's with the ECS card that trainees can go out to work on-site as paid trainees.
+By the end of stage one, students have earned their DEI, 18th Edition Wiring Regulations and ECS Trainee card.
+With the ECS card, trainees can work on-site as paid trainees.